AndyIbanez/andyibanez-com/content/posts/wrapping-asynchronous-apis-into-combine-futures.md

  - combine
 ---

 Two of the concepts used a lot in Reactive Programming are the *Future* and *Promises*.
 Whether you have been using Combine for a while or are new to Reactive Programming, chances are you have seen these two words.
 These terms date to years ago.
-And I would be lying if I told you what that they were for until I started learning Combine.
+And I would be lying if I told you I knew what that they were for until I started learning Combine.
 The first time I heard about Futures and Promises was back in my NodeJS job half a decade ago, and I didn't understand these concepts back then.

 In this short article, we will learn about Futures and Promises and how we can use them in our iOS/iPadOS/watchOS/macOS apps to integrate asynchronous code with callbacks into Combine.
 Basic knowledge of Combine is assumed for this article.